 Do you meditate?
-While there are many different types of meditation developed by a diverse range of cultures – Indian, Buddhist, Zen and others in the East and West -- all have the common goal of achieving spiritual growth.
-In “The Purpose and Benefits of the Various Meditation Techniques,” Remez Sasson writes that while the ultimate goal of meditation is to reach beyond the mind and live in the world of pure spirit, for most people meditation helps them reduce physical and mental stress and achieve peace of mind.
+While there are many different types of meditation developed by a diverse range of cultures – Indian, Buddhist, Zen, and others in the East and West -- all have the common goal of achieving spiritual growth.
+In “The Purpose and Benefits of the Various Meditation Techniques,” Remez Sasson writes that while the ultimate goal of meditation is to reach beyond the mind and live in a world of pure spirit, for most people, meditation helps them reduce physical and mental stress and achieve peace of mind.

 If you are feeling anxious, meditation also can help.
 The MindBodyGreen site points to a 2009 study in the Journal of Clinical Psychology that found meditation decreased anxiety and increased hope in its participants.
 And if worry is keeping you up, meditation may help you sleep better.
 Another study at the University of Minnesota indicated that patients with chronic insomnia who followed a three-month meditation program at home improved their ability to fall asleep and stay asleep.

 Meditation Helps the Body as well as the Mind

 The benefits of meditation aren’t only for your state of mind.
 Harvard Researchers found that far more disease-fighting genes were active compared to individuals who practiced no form of relaxation in long-term practitioners of relaxation methods.
 In particular, the researchers found that “the relaxation effect” switched on genes to protect the body from pain, high blood pressure, rheumatoid arthritis, and even infertility by releasing serotonin and the growth hormone that repair cells and tissues.
 By contrast, stress releases adrenalin and cortisol – stress hormones – which raise the heart rate and blood pressure, weaken immunity, and lower fertility.